 If embeddings capture this relationship consistently, then , , and should all point in roughly the same direction.
 This directional consistency allows us to complete analogies.

 The parallelogram model assumes that semantic relationships are encoded as consistent vector offsets.
-If words and share a relationship , and words and share the same relationship, then .
-This forms a parallelogram in embedding space.
+If words and share a relationship (e.g., "man" and "woman" share a gender relationship), and words and share the same relationship (e.g., "king" and "queen"), then the offset vectors should be approximately equal: .
+Geometrically, this means the four word vectors form a parallelogram in embedding space, where the two relationship vectors are parallel sides.

 The parallelogram structure is idealized.
 Real embeddings have noise, and the offsets aren't perfectly parallel.
 But when embeddings are trained well, the relationship vectors are similar enough that analogy completion works.